Joseph-Christman/GStack-Joe/README.md

-This is a wrapper around the glib gArray data structure to provide a stack style experience.
+This is a wrapper around the glib data structure gArray to provide a stack style interface.

-This is my first time trying something like this, and I've only done a little testing, so this probably shouldn't be used in production.
-I was mostly trying to sharpen my C skills, and my knowledge of the C language.
+This is my first time trying something like this.
+I've only done a little testing, so this probably shouldn't be used in production.
+I was mostly trying to sharpen my C skills, and increase  my knowledge of the glib library.

 Functions